You’re a sales rep and you’re at the top of your game. But there’s no room for complacency. To stay at the top you need to avoid some basic mistakes.

 There is a very very wise saying which should be heeded by all sales reps, ‘A lie can travel halfway around the world while the truth is putting its shoes on”.
 Heed this advice well.

 There are some sales reps out there who have convinced themselves that white lies, half-truths, and hidden problems are all part of normal sales patter.
 They, quite simply, are wrong.
-Telling lies, being imaginative with the truth and not disclosing problems are no way to begin a business relationship – and certainly no way to maintain one for any length of time.
+Telling lies, being imaginative with the truth and not disclosing problems is no way to begin a business relationship – and certainly no way to maintain one for any length of time.

 If you encounter a problem or sticking point which could be easily overcome with a small lie, and you opt for the small lie route, you can be assured that you are in the process of sharpening the spikes upon which you will eventually impale yourself.